 So, of course, you're going to want to pick up that book.
 I was kind of joking at the end of the interview; people should just like purchase a few copies and just like place them strategically within the doctor's lounge at the hospital just like for the people who need it.

+And so, just a little more information about Jimmy; the description for him on his book says, “Jimmy Turner, MD was once the poster boy of a burned-out overachieving physician.”
+Oh my gosh.
 “As a husband, father, and academic anesthesiologist, he maintained excellent clinical outcomes, published RCTs, won teaching awards, and even launched a successful podcast.”
 With so much on his plate, he felt overwhelmed by stress, which negatively impacted his home life and his health.”

 “After discovering coaching, Dr. Turner customized his principles and created the ACE Program to empower burned out physicians.
 He continues to share industry perspectives as the host of The Physician Philosopher Podcast focusing on all things physician life, money, and mindset.”
 So, you'll definitely want to check that out.

 Jimmy, he’s got a servant's heart.
-He really wants to help other doctors to not go through the experience that he did, or at least, to maybe get help faster to know that help is available, particularly male physicians.
-I mean, everybody but male physicians as well, who are just not taking up coaching as a legitimate option when they're feeling burned out as much as women are.
+He really wants to help other doctors to not go through the experience that he did, or at least, to maybe get help faster to know that help is available,

 So, if you are suffering from burnout or know someone who's suffering from burnout, this will be a really excellent episode for you.
 So, please enjoy my conversation with Jimmy Turner.

-Alright, Jimmy, welcome to the podcast, I'm so glad to have you.
+Katrina Ubell: Alright, Jimmy, welcome to the podcast, I'm so glad to have you.

 Jimmy Turner: Yeah, I'm so glad to be here.
 I think it's going to be a fun show.

 Katrina Ubell: It's really going to be fun.
 Okay, so before we jump into this amazing book that you've written that I really, really thoroughly enjoyed — I would love for you to introduce yourself.
+Why don't you just start with introducing yourself, then we'll get into your burnout story.
+Just tell us a little bit about yourself, what you do.

 Jimmy Turner: Yeah, so my name's Jimmy Turner and it's funny when I talk about this; I'm really big on identity.
 So, I'm a husband, I'm a father of three kids.
 I love empowering other doctors.
 I happen to practice academic anesthesiology a few days a week at this point.

 And still love practicing, but really, my big passion is empowering other physicians.
 And so, yeah, that's kind of what I'm all about nowadays.

-And the three things that I really focus on are help people get that work-life balance.
+The three things that I really focus on are helping people get that work-life balance.
 And that has to do with financial freedom and really mindset shifts that are required to practice medicine because you want to, not because you have to.
 And I want everybody to be able to decide whether you stay in medicine or not; you practice as much or as little as you want.
 So, that's me in a nutshell.

 Katrina Ubell: Amazing.
 So good, so good.
 So, you tell the story in your book, but I would love for you to share your personal experience with burnout because like really on the surface, I mean, you're that kind of person that like I'm reading all of the things you've accomplished and I'm like, “Oh my gosh, like I suck compared to this dude.
 This is incredible.”
+Like you're a highly, highly accomplished person.
+How does someone like that end up burned out?

 Jimmy Turner: Yeah, so for listeners that are familiar with the Enneagram, I'm a type three, wing two.
 So, what that basically means is I'm an achiever.
 So, I get my self-worth at baseline predominantly before coaching.
 But I do fall back into this kind of routine from time to time.